shiosalt/powerpoint-analyzer-mcp/README.md

-# PowerPoint Analyze MCP Server
+# PowerPoint Analyzer MCP Server
 An MCP server that enables search and extraction using PowerPoint structure and text formatting attributes.

 ## Background